Spinal Cord Injury and Incontinence

 Even though these more serious conditions may occur because of spinal cord injury, the most common condition affecting continence is neurogenic bladder/bowel.
 If this is what you are experiencing there are many things available to help you carry on with your life.

-There are absorbent products like incontinence pads, adult pull-up style underwear and adult diapers with tabs that keep you dry and are quite discreet.
+There are absorbent products like incontinence pads, adult pull-up diapers and adult diapers with tabs that keep you dry and are discreet.
 There is also a wide variety of catheters available that are designed, using the latest technology, to be discreet and effective.
 Your doctor may prescribe medicine that can help and in some instances, surgery may be an option.
 If the neurogenic bowel is affecting you, there are different ways to regularly empty the bowel, when you choose, so you can gain control back in this area of your life.

 Online Support Groups for Individuals with Spinal Cord Injuries